What is organic konjac flour?

 |ETHER SOLUBLE MATERIAL (%)||≤0.5|

 |50 % ALCOHOL-SOLUBLE (%)||≤0.02|

 |PESTICIDE RESIDUE||Complies with NOP & EU organic standard|

 |MOLD & YEAST (CFU/GM)||≤50|

 |STORAGE||The temperature is below 15°C, Relative humidity is below 65%|

 |SHELF LIFE||24 Months|

-Konjac Flour products are mainly used in producing high value-added food, pharmaceutical, and healthcare products and cosmetics, such as jelly, jam, jelly drops, dairy products, and medicine capsules, etc.
+Konjac Flour products are mainly used in producing high-value-added food, pharmaceutical, and healthcare products and cosmetics, such as jelly, jam, jelly drops, dairy products, medicine capsules, etc.